The Supercomputing.life platform is a network

 Distributed computing research and experience in

 performance engineering guided the design of the

-· 12 x RPi A+ perform primary computation,
+has 15 computers, pictured above.· 12 x RPi A+ Primary Computers perform

 the scientific work that the system is designed

-· 3 x RPi B orchestrate overall workflow,
+· 3 x RPi B Managers orchestrate workflow,

 Compute Node Workflow · Primary Computation